Rajus-Defyd/fydora-web-app/README.md

-# fydora-web-app – Frontend (Next.js)
+# fydora-web-app

-A responsive and modern **doctor-side dashboard** of a healthcare platform, built using **Next.js (App Router)** and **Tailwind CSS**.
+A responsive **doctor-side dashboard** of a healthcare platform, built using **Next.js (App Router)** and **Tailwind CSS**.
 This frontend application allows doctors to manage their appointments, view patient details, update their profiles, and more.

 ---